0xDBFB7/ionprinter/documents/log/bowtie.md

 <img src="https://github.com/0xDBFB7/ionprinter/blob/master/img/original_bowtie.png" alt="alt text" width="300">

-Bow-ties are cool, and I love me some whimsical industry-specific jargon (c.f. [salad-bowl](http://projects.astec.ac.uk/ERLPManual/index.php/Photo_Cathode_Heat_Cleaning), Schlooping) - but I'm sure there's some accepted industry-standard name for this kind of thing, so call it whatever you want.
+Bowties are cool, and I love me some whimsical industry-specific jargon (c.f. [salad-bowl](http://projects.astec.ac.uk/ERLPManual/index.php/Photo_Cathode_Heat_Cleaning), Schlooping).
+"Filament" is ambiguous - there are at least three other filaments in use.
+I'm sure there's some accepted industry-standard name for this kind of thing, so call it whatever you want.

 ### Wait, isn't this already a solved problem?